lonycell/grafana.v7/docs/sources/panels/add-a-panel.md

 ## 4. Choose a visualization type

 In the Visualization section of the Panel tab, click a visualization type.
-Grafana displays a preview of your query results with that visualization applied.
+ThingSPIN displays a preview of your query results with that visualization applied.

 For more information about individual visualizations, refer to [Visualizations](ADD LINK)